-- Windfinder, Windalert, Windyty to check the wind stats
+- Windfinder, Windalert, Windy to check the wind stats

 - Iksurfmag Free kitesurfing Magazine.

-- North A free App, I mainly use the North Academy with free teaching videos but there are tons of other features.
+- Duotone Academy App A free App, I mainly use the North Academy with free teaching videos but there are tons of other features.

 - Progression Simply the best app to learn new tricks, download them while you still have internet and then watch it over and over again while you’re sitting in a plane to the next kitesurf adventure 😉 You can either buy single tricks or whole collections.